Richard J. Charnigo, Jr., Ph.D.

 1. I am not currently recruiting Ph.D. students.

-2. Some of my views on human subjects research and behavioural interventions have changed over time.
-Moreover, my co-authorship on a paper which describes human behaviours should not be taken to imply my approval of those behaviours.
+2. Some of my views on human subjects research and behavioral interventions have changed over time.
+Moreover, my co-authorship on a paper which describes human behaviors should not be taken to imply my approval of those behaviors.

 3. Support of my research by a funding agency does not imply that I agree with all views or activities of the funding agency.
 Publication of my work by a journal does not imply that I agree with all views or activities of the journal or publisher.